fahimskhan/DedMaF/README.md

 #### This submits a cronjob that runs main.py inside file_manager every sixty seconds, which reads runs from sheets and updates status of running/completed jobs.

+#### To cancel the cronjob run the command:

+#### $python remove_cronjob.py

 ## Step 7 (Try it!)

-#### Input the row number of the run you wish the program to read in worksheet 1 of your spreadsheet.
+#### Input the row number of the run you wish the program to read in worksheet 2 of your spreadsheet.
 After a while you will see a new directory made /home/projects/`project_name`/runs/`run_letters`.
 Submit a job using the following command:

 #### $sbatch r`run_letters`__`project_name`.sh

-#### The job number of the submitted job will appear in worksheet 2 of your spreadsheet under appropriate column.
+#### The job number of the submitted job will appear in worksheet 1 of your spreadsheet under appropriate column.